What is a DBS Loan?

 What is the cost of an enhanced DBS check?

-The cost of an enhanced DBS check has varied between £55 and £38 over time, depending on when it was completed.
+The cost of an enhanced DBS check has varied between £38 and £55 over time, depending on when it was completed.

 How do I make the payment for the outstanding DBS Loan?

-You can make a payment via this payment link for the outstanding DBS Loan.
-The payment link is through Stripe, simply fill in your details and provide a payment method.
-Please make sure that you include your tutor ID so we can update your outstanding loan with your payment.
+You can make a payment for your outstanding DBS loan using the Stripe payment link provided.
+Simply fill in your details and chose a payment method.
+Please make sure use your tutor ID as a reference so we can update your outstanding loan with your payment.

 ⚠️ Please note: Only use your tutor ID as a reference otherwise we will not be able to link your payment to your tutor account.